Clarification:

 Intercurricular Student Organization: FFA

-This is an arranged class that will be completed independently.
+This is an arranged, independent class

 The mission of Marketing Education is to enable students to understand and apply marketing, management, and entrepreneurial principles; to make rational economic decisions; and to exhibit social responsibility in a global economy.
 The curriculum encourages students to think critically, stresses the importance of interpersonal skills in diverse societies, fosters a realistic understanding of work, and an understanding and appreciation of business ethics.